MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/crebarctrl-class.md

 ### <a name="parameters"></a>Parametri

 *uRow*<br/>
-Indice in base zero della banda che avrà l'altezza recuperato.
+Indice in base zero della banda per cui viene recuperata l'altezza.

 ### <a name="return-value"></a>Valore restituito

-Un valore UINT che rappresenta l'altezza di riga, in pixel.
+Valore UINT che rappresenta l'altezza della riga, in pixel.

 ### <a name="example"></a>Esempio